 A peritonsillar abscess is a painful, pus-filled collection of tissue that forms in the back of the throat near one of the tonsils.
+They require medical treatment.

 In this article, we provide an overview of peritonsillar abscesses, including their causes, symptoms, and treatment options.